Stop Searching. Start Trusting.

 Setup Requirements

-• ⚠️Requires macOS 15.5+ and Apple Silicon (M1 or newer) for native execution and optimized performance.
+• ⚠️Requires macOS 15.5+ and Apple Silicon (M1 or newer) due to MLX Runtime optimization.

 Verified SafeView Analysis